By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 Examples:

-This pattern suits a broad topic which is broken down into naturally occurring sub-topics.
+This pattern suits a broad topic which can be broken down into naturally occurring sub-topics.

 Examples: